 The only well-developed (i.e. fast, modern, and frequent) rail services cover the main population corridor through Windsor, Toronto, Ottawa, Montreal and Quebec.
 Passenger trains in the rest of Canada are more of a tourist thing; slow but comfortable, somewhat pricey but surely a great way to see the country.
 I’d love to do the 3-day Vancouver-Toronto route on The Canadian, or ride the Hudson Bay from Winnipeg up to Churchill (to see the gathering polar bears in autumn).
 As ever, Seat61 is the best corner of the internet for rail travel enthusiasts and has a good map here showing the train routes you can do in Canada.

 There are also domestic ferries serving the coastlines and islands, the major ones being to Vancouver Island and Haida Gwaii (aka Queen Charlotte Islands, from Prince Rupert) in BC, and between Prince Edward Island, Nova Scotia, Newfoundland and Labrador in the Maritimes (the Atlantic provinces).
 Local ferries serve smaller islands, such as Bowen Island near Vancouver, but the vast spread of barely populated islands in the Canadian Arctic is accessible only by air.
+Some of these domestic routes can be booked online with Direct Ferries.

 Things to do in Canada